Systems of Linear Equations

 Before we start on the next example, let's look at an improved way to do things.

-Follow this method and you are less likely to make a mistake.
+Follow this method and we are less likely to make a mistake.

 First of all, eliminate the variables in order: